friarhob/sinner-neural/README.md

 * import/export the neural network
 * add a log system for training outputs
-* create a packaging for PIP
+* add a package to https://pypi.org/
 * add usage examples on Git
 * make transfer functions selectable on creating